dataqueso/navigating-ml/_posts/2018-11-02-level3_practice.md

   * This is not the simplest way, but it forces greater learning.

 ## Working with PyTorch (locally or on a DSVM/VM)

+See [Level 2 Setup](/navigating-ml/level2_setup) for more instructions on how to set up an environment for this problem set.

 1. Image Classification